Our Guide To Elbow Injury Claims

 If you have suffered from tennis elbow because of the negligence of another party, you can claim compensation for tennis elbow.
 Because many people suffer tennis elbow because of work-related injuries they will be awarded a tennis elbow workers compensation settlement.

 Clients also ask us “What is the average compensation for tennis elbow?”.
 The compensation amount for tennis elbow that you receive will depend on the circumstances of your injury.
-For example, if your employer did not take necessary steps to protect you from tennis elbow whilst carrying out manual labour, how severe your injuries are and how long it took you to recover from your injuries will be taken into account.
+For example, if your employer did not take the necessary steps to protect you from tennis elbow whilst carrying out manual labour, how severe your injuries are and how long it took you to recover from your injuries will be taken into account.

 What’s more, if you suffered a loss of income as the result of not being able to work due to tennis elbow, you will be able to claim compensation for loss of income.
 If the tennis elbow is more severe and takes up to two years to heal the compensation amount for tennis elbow that you receive can increase substantially.
-Please review our elbow injury compensation claim calculator to review how large your tennis elbow workers compensation settlement could be.
+Please review our injured elbow compensation claim calculator to review how large your tennis elbow workers compensation settlement could be.

 According to the Health and Safety at Work etc. Act 1974, employers are legally responsible for their employee’s health and safety while they are at work.
 Part of this responsibility is to conduct regular risk assessments to look for hazards that could cause accidents or harm and remove the risk, or apply control measures to minimise it.
 If the employer doesn’t act on a known hazard and it causes an accident which harms an employee or person visiting the business, they could be held legally responsible for the person’s injuries.
+And this might result in the victim filing elbow injury claims.

 What common workplace accidents can cause elbow injuries?
 Slip, trip and fall accidents can cause workers elbow injuries as most people will instinctively put out their arm if they fall, which can injure the elbow on impact.
 Soft tissue damage caused by overuse of the elbow muscles such as repetitive strain injury or tennis elbow can occur if employees are overworked.